 The culture of Alta Vista Elementary School reflects a commitment that all students can learn and encourages all students to be academically successful.
 Efforts are ongoing to maintain a schoolwide focus on standards-based education.
 The staff and parents work together to create a positive learning environment and to improve student achievement.
-To promote and enhance the learning environment and process, students are recognized for citizenship, responsibility, self-improvement, academic achievement, and attendance.
-Education requires teamwork.
+To promote requires teamwork.
 The Alta Vista staff, teachers, parents, students, and PTO will continue to communicate clearly and work effectively to enable our students to meet the standards and to achieve our schoolwide site plan goals and objectives.